pratokko/audit-report/README.md

-### This code was audited and the report of the final audit was sunbmitted you can check the whole audit report in report.md file
+### This code was audited and the report of the final audit was submitted you can check the whole audit report in report.md file

 # Thunder Loan
 <br/>